 TRUST YOUR VISION

 It is true that when working with an editor and publisher, your vision can become compromised.
 It’s a serious creative struggle.
 This is where self-publishing your book gives you endless flexibility.
-If you can stick to your gut, then then you will be rewarded.
+If you can stick to your gut, then you will be rewarded.
 Heinrich describes the feeling of holding his first physical copy of his book as “pretty amazing.”
 I imagine that’s quite the understatement.

 BOOK DESIGN RESOURCES